vitaly-t/pg-promise/README.md

 ```
 $ npm run test-only
 ```
-NOTE: The default `npm test` is used for updating [coveralls.ie](http://coveralls.io/r/vitaly-t/pg-promise) with the coverage results.
+NOTE: The default `npm test` is used for updating [coveralls.ie](http://coveralls.io/r/vitaly-t/pg-promise) with the coverage results, and it is not for local usage.

 # Getting started